wp-plugins/buddypress-registration-groups-1/readme.txt

 * First version!

 == Upgrade Notice ==

+= 0.9 =
+This version is a major update that replaces deprecated calls, fixes compatibility issues with the latest versions of WordPress and BuddyPress, and improves code quality.
+Upgrade immediately.

 = 0.8 =
 This version addresses an issue with only showing 20 groups on the registration page.
 See Changelog for details.